Publisher: Eidos, Warner Bros.

 Also Available On

 Another gameplay mode is detective mode which allows you to see everything in a blue x-ray type view along with the skeletons of enemies and their status.
-Detective mode is essential on finding Riddler challenges, breakable walls, and even sneak up on enemies.
-Detective mode is used about 80% through the game and I feel it was too heavily relied on since you can’t see how amazing the game looks most of the time since it all looks blue, and X-ray like.
+Detective mode is essential for finding Riddler challenges, breakable walls, and even sneaking up on enemies.
+Detective mode is used about 80% throughout the game and I feel it was too heavily relied on since you can’t see how amazing the game looks most of the time since it all looks blue, and X-ray-like.
 In detective mode, you scan objects to acquire some of them and this includes riddles.

 Now I should mention the story since it’s excellent.
 While you’re running around the asylum trying to find Joker you run into your old pals such as Killer Croc, Ivy (who is HOT), Harley Quinn (who is also extremely hot), and throughout the game you can pick up on how the super criminals got to Arkham through audio tapes (part of the Riddler’s challenges), and while not every Batman villain is in here you can read up on their bios by finding and completed Riddler’s challenges.

 You might ask what are these Riddler’s challenges?
 Well, they are a big pain to find since there are so many types, trophies, audiotapes, actual riddles, and many others.
 There are over 250 of them, but there is an easy way to find most of them.
 If you find the secret map for each section of the game you can pretty much tell where they are due to the floating green question marks on the map.
 Most secrets can’t even be found until the game is completed or gadgets are required.
 When you find these riddles you unlock challenge maps, 3D models, and bios along with achievements.